open-contracts/docs/docs/source/index.rst

 Overview
 ------------

-OpenContracts consist of smart contracts on Ethereum, and off-chain logic bundled in a git repo, (for now, only GitHub is supported but we may integrate with IPFS in the future).
+Open Contracts consist of smart contracts on Ethereum, and off-chain logic bundled in a git repo.
+For now, only GitHub is supported but we may integrate with IPFS in the future.
-We automatically create a Web3 page at https://app.opencontracts.io/#/github-user/repo-name where users can access your contract, if the repo is set up correctly.
+We automatically create a Web3 page at https://dapp.opencontracts.io/#/github-user/repo-name where users can interact with your contract, if the repo is set up correctly.
 In these docs, you will learn:

 .. toctree::